il-bonvi/il-bonvi/README.md

 - reproducible data pipelines
 - sports science analytics

-This profile is dedicated to the **tools, scripts and workflows** I build for analyzing performance data — the technical side of sports analytics.
+This profile is dedicated to the **tools, scripts, workflows & experiments** I build for analyzing performance data — the technical side of sports analytics.

 ---